 - Apply knowledge of special education principles, theories, laws, policies, and ethical practice in the comprehensive delivery of services to individuals with exceptional learning needs associated with emotional, intellectual, learning, or severe disabilities, as well as dually-diagnosed students with a gift and a disability.

-Loan repayments as low as $217 per month if using financial aid*
+Loan repayment as low as $221 if using financial aid.*

-- 33% graduate tuition discount for M.Ed and M.A.T
+- 33% graduate tuition discount for full-time teachers

 - Financial aid (Direct Stafford Loans) and interest-free payment plans are available.